 No, they won’t, but…

-Believe it or not, sticks can actually be dangerous.
-An article about dogs with sticks would be remiss not to mention the real danger that sticks pose for our unsuspecting dogs.
+Believe it or not, sticks can actually be dangerous and cause all sorts of health issues.
+In an article about how dogs carry sticks and how much they love them, it would be remiss not to mention the real danger that sticks pose for our unsuspecting dogs.
 Take a look at these two instances where sticks can literally attack:

 Sticks from fruit trees like apples, pear, and other fruit trees can cause various problems for dogs.